 The Paris Market

-The building of the Paris Market is different than all of the others in Savannah’s historic district.
+The building of the Paris Market is a bit different than most of the other Georgian style buildings in Savannah’s historic district.
 The beautiful architecture and promise of mouth watering macarons will draw you into the shop.

 We shopped around the market, looking at all of French themed products, before we headed to their little bakery for some delicious treats!
 You can get breakfast, lunch, and dessert here.
 We sat in their beautiful seating area and tried our different macaron flavors.
-Wow, two stops for sweet treats before lunch time.. don’t judge, it’s my birthday! haha.
+Wow, two stops for sweet treats before lunch time.. because that’s what you do on your birthday! 😀

 Marche De Macarons & Leopold’s Ice Cream

-Yes, it was time for more sweet tastings!
+Yes, it was time for more sweets!
 After we left The Paris Market, it was a short three blocks to Marche De Macarons.
 This shop differed greatly from The Paris Market.
 There was hardly any room to stand inside the shop and there definitely wasn’t room to sit down.
-However, I will 1000% go back to get more of their S’mores macarons!
+However, I would 1000% go back to get more of their S’mores macarons!

 Right around the corner from Marche De Macarons is the world famous Leopold’s Ice Cream.
 Famous for their unique and scrumptious ice cream flavors, they have been a resident of Savannah’s historic district for 100 years as of 2019.